syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Use-alternate-font-without-installing).

 ### Fallback fonts based on script type

-The following code example demonstrates how user can add fallback fonts based on the below script types which we considered internally while converting a Word document to Image.
+The following code example demonstrates how a user can add fallback fonts based on the script types, which DocIO considers internally when converting a Word document to Image.

 {% tabs %}